sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 1. Ability to activate the cable/transceiver diagnostics test
 2. Display cable/transceiver diagnostics test report
-3. Display copper cable length in the case of native RJ45
+3. Display copper cable length in the case of TDR (e.g. Native RJ45 or 1G copper SFP)
-4. Display the maximum cable length supported in the case of optical transceivers

 ## 1.2 Configuration and Management Requirements